 Avalanche Safety Quiz

 Without more blabber from me, check it out and let us know what you think — and if you’re safe enough to ski with (grin).
+(Please complete all questions.)

 If you link to the backcountry skiing avalanche risk quiz directly, please use the following URL:

-original 2006 blog post below
+Original 2006 blog post below

+We’ve been wanting to create an avalanche risk self evaluation quiz for quite a while, more as a learning tool than anything else, but also for fun.
+The idea is to stimulate thought and improvements in how we go about staying alive in avalanche country.
+We decided to go public but it’s still a work in progress, so your comments are highly appreciated.
 The thrust of the project is to get away from gear issues as a measurement of personal safety.
 Ditto for book learning.
-Instead, the quiz weighs your answers in a variety of ways and tries to come up with an evaluation of your person safety style.
+Instead, the quiz weighs your answers in a variety of ways and tries to come up with an evaluation of your personal safety style.
 We use gear and knowledge questions, but mix those up with “human factor” questions and some goofy stuff just for fun.

-1. Lou September 20th, 2006 10:12 am
+Lou September 20, 2006 - 10:12 am

 John, good points and I’ll work on it.
 But some of your questions are answered in the header, and on the questions and answers page you’ll have access to once you complete the quiz.